360ls/360ls/_requirements/platform.md

         We chose OpenCV because it provides the stitching algorithms that we need to construct our 360 degree video.
 OpenCV is also optimized to support GPU acceleration and multi-core to create real-time applications.
-We will use the Python wrappers for OpenCV because we have much more experience with Python over C++, and since most of the work is done by the OpenCV library, we don't expect much of a performance benefit by using C++.
+We will use the Python wrappers for OpenCV because we have much more experience with Python over C++, and since most of the processing work will be done by the OpenCV library, we don't expect much of a performance benefit by using C++.
     2. MATLAB:
         MATLAB has a well-documented and easy-to-learn library for computer vision.
 However, since